Support is available if you experience any of the behaviours below. View available support

 - Request for sexual acts or favours, or unwelcome or repeated gifts or requests for 'dates'

-- Indecent assault, rape or stalking (which are also criminal offences)
+- Sexual assault, rape or stalking (which are also criminal offences)

-- Find more out more about your rights at FedUni and what constitutes sexual harassment
+- Find out about your rights at FedUni and what constitutes sexual harassment

 Harassment on the basis of certain personal characteristics (discriminatory harassment) is a form of discrimination and can take the form of a wide range of deliberate and unintentional behaviours, which are unwelcome and uninvited and that cause another person to feel intimidated, offended and/or humiliated on the basis of these personal characteristics: